HeardLibrary/digital-scholarship/script/codegraf/ees3/index.md

 We can build more complex objects by nesting one object inside another.
 Two examples we examine are lists of lists and lists of dictionaries.

+The pandas module introduces a useful two-dimensional data structure called a *DataFrame*.
+We examine the structure of a DataFrame and how to reference its elements.

 We also introduce two kinds of *loops*, which are ways to step through *iterable* objects like lists or to repeat an action many times.

 **Learning objectives** At the end of this lesson, the learner will be able to: